Skip to main content

 Body of the email:

-• Describe the equipment requested and how it supports the operation or maintenance of the nonprofit school food service.
+• Describe the equipment requested and how it supports the operation or improvement of the nonprofit school food service (cafeteria fund)

 • If replacing existing equipment, explain how the item being replaced will be disposed and acknowledge that any proceeds from the disposition of the equipment will be used to offset the cost of the replacement equipment.